 - Speech and language therapy during childhood will help with impaired speech and delay in developing language.

-- Diabetes mellitus, which is common in Prader-Willi syndrome, may need drugs such as metformin, pioglitazone and sometimes insulin.
+- Diabetes mellitus, which is common in Prader-Willi syndrome, may need medication such as metformin, pioglitazone and sometimes insulin.

-- Drugs to lower cholesterol and blood pressure may be needed.
+- Medication to lower cholesterol and blood pressure may be needed.